rspec/rspec-rails/features/README.md

 ## Configure

-Add rspec-rails to the :test and :development groups in the Gemfile:
+Add rspec-rails to the :test group in the Gemfile:

-    group :test, :development do
+    group :test do
       gem 'rspec-rails', '~> 4.0.0'
     end

-It needs to be in the :development group to expose generators and rake tasks without having to type RAILS_ENV=test.

 Now you can run: